mchowdhury23/Appium-test-framework/README.md

 The APK (hey-linda-prod.apk) is pulled from Dropbox during the CI process.
 If you need it locally for testing, you can find the Dropbox link in the CI configuration.

-6. Running Tests Locally
+6. Start appium server
 Start the Appium server:
 npx appium -p 4724

-Run the tests: Run WebdriverIO with: npx wdio
+7. Run the tests locally: Run WebdriverIO with: npx wdio